dawidholka/laravel-inertia-primevue-starter/README.md

 ![Screenshot](docs/screen.png)

-Starter kit to accelerate the development of new applications.
+Starter kit to speed up the development of new applications.

 ### Features
 * Laravel 10